mbardoe/rasppirobot/README.md

 Now we should ssh into the device.

-Connect to Robotic-5 wifi, then the password is choate7407
+Connect to Robotic-5 wifi, then the password is the school followed by team number all lowercase one word.

 mkdir Robot